sahaynitin/AMR-Url_Uploader-v2/README.md

 1. Fork This Repo
 2. Click on Deploy Easily

-<h4> So Follow Above Steps 👆 and then also deply other wise not work</h4>
+<h4> So Follow Above Steps 🦚 and then use deploy other wise it will not work</h4>

 Press the below button to Fast deploy on Heroku